keli214/CRI_website/pages/cri.md

   Produces the needed adxdma dump scripts of a given network to program HBM

   `input`
   The inputs to the network for each timestep.
-Key, timestep value, list of axons
+Key, timestep value, list of axons </br>
   Type: dict

   `axon_ptrs`

-  Array of tuples pointing to the rows containing the synapses for the corresponding Axon.
+  Array of tuples pointing to the rows containing the synapses for the corresponding Axon.</br>
   Type: dict

   `Each tuple is (start row, end row).`

   `neuron_ptrs`

-  Array of tuples pointing to the rows containing the synapses for the corresponding Axon.
+  Array of tuples pointing to the rows containing the synapses for the corresponding Axon. </br>
   Type: numpy array

   `Each tuple is (start row, end row).`

   `synapses`
   List of tuples corresponding to synapses.
-Each tuple is (oncore/offcore bit, synapse address (row index of destination neuron pointer in HBM calculated as floor(destination neuron index / number of neuron groups)), weight)
+Each tuple is (oncore/offcore bit, synapse address (row index of destination neuron pointer in HBM calculated as floor(destination neuron index / number of neuron groups)), weight) </br>
   Type: list

-  `HBM_WRITE_CMD`
+  `HBM_WRITE_CMD`</br>
   Type: str

-  `HBM_OP_RW`
+  `HBM_OP_RW

-  OP code to read/write to hbm vie PCie
+  OP code to read/write to hbm vie PCie </br>
   Type: str

   `NRN_BASE_ADDR`

-  Starting address of neuron pointers in HBM
+  Starting address of neuron pointers in HBM </br>
   Type: int

   `SYN_BASE_ADDR`

-  Starting address of synapses in HBM
+  Starting address of synapses in HBM </br>
   Type: int

   `PTR_ADDR_BITS`

-  Number of bits used to represent pointer starting address
+  Number of bits used to represent pointer starting address </br>
   Type: int

   `PTR_LEN_BITS`
   Number of bits used to represent the number of rows of synapses a pointer corresponds to

   `SYN_OP_BITS`
   Number of bits used to represent synapse opcode

   `SYN_ADDR_BITS`
   Number of bits used to represent synapse address

   `SYN_WEIGHT_BITS`
   Number of bits used to represent synapse weight

-  `AXN_BASE_ADDR= *0*`
+  `AXN_BASE_ADDR= <em>0</em>`

-  `HBM_OP_RW= '0200000000000000000000000000000000000000000000000000000000'`
+  `HBM_OP_RW= '<em>0200000000000000000000000000000000000000000000000000000000</em>'`

   `HBM_WRITE_CMD= '*sudo ./adxdma_dmadump wb 0 0*'`